-In the twelve months ended December 31, 2022, 2021 and 2020, the Company received payments of \$100 million, \$50 million and \$-, respectively, under the collaboration project plan with Toyota.
-As of December 31, 2022, the Company has received all cash payments provided under the collaboration project plan.
+In the twelve months ended December 31, 2023, 2022 and 2021, the Company received payments of \$-, \$100 million and \$50 million, respectively, under the collaboration project plan with Toyota.

+As of December 31, 2022, the Company had recognized all revenue associated with cash payments received under the collaboration project plan with Toyota.
+As a result por revenue was recognized during the twelve months ended December 31, 2023.